Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Accessibility: find the right expert beyond your postcode

 In-person options are limited to who lives nearby.
 Online, you can search a much wider pool to find the best subject-and-personality match — a major driver of learning outcomes.
-On Learnmate, we see this every day: a Year 12 student in regional NSW working seamlessly with an online English, maths or science tutor based in WA — because they’re the right fit.
+On Learnmate, this happens every day: a Year 12 student in regional NSW working seamlessly with an online English, maths or science tutor based in WA — because they’re the right fit.

-Screenshot of a Learnmate online tutoring session in Lessonspace showing a shared “Maths 101” whiteboard and two participants on video chat.
+Screenshot of a Learnmate online tutoring session on Lessonspace showing a Maths lesson.

 Safety and comfort: learning in a secure environment

-Cost-effectiveness: what families actually pay
+Cost-effectiveness: what families actually pay in 2026

 Potential drawbacks — and how to manage them